 Proverbs 4:23 says that “above all else, guard your heart, for from it flow the springs of life.”
 In other words, we are stewards of our lives because they are within the limit of autonomy and individuality we all have.
 That is why God gave us free will.
 God cannot cross the limit He, Himself, has established, in the same way, that Adam and Eve could not cross the limit God had established with the forbidden tree.

 This means that limits and boundaries protect both subjects involved.
 In the human case, it is our highest responsibility to answer for our feelings, attitudes, behaviors, choices, talents, thoughts, desires, and love.
 What am I trying to say?
 If I am experiencing anger, it is my problem and not someone else’s, because my emotions are inside the limiting circle of who I am as a human being.

 Therefore, I must take full responsibility and solve the problem the way the Bible stipulates in Ephesians 4:26, “Be angry, but do not sin.”
-If my behavior is out of place, it is my responsibility to address that problem and to control that maladaptive behavior as stated in 2 Peter 1:6.
-One day I will have to be held accountable before God of everything that is within the limits that concern me as a human being.
+If my behavior is out of place, it is my responsibility to address that problem and to control that maladaptive behavior, as stated in 2 Peter 1:6.
+One day, I will have to be held accountable before God for everything that is within the limits that concern me as a human being.

 What principles can we extract from the limits established by God when He placed the tree of knowledge of good and evil?

-Respect: we must not only impose and live our own limits, we must learn how to respect the limits and freedom of others.
+- Respect: we must not only impose and live our limits, we must learn how to respect the limits and freedom of others.

-Activity: limits are an active way of life.
-In order to be someone with good limits, we must give up the passive position in life and relationships.
+- Activity: limits are an active way of life.
+To be someone with good limits, we must give up the passive position in life and relationships.

 In my next post, we will talk about how to apply all of these principles to family relationships.